lujanfernaud/sinatra-rock-paper-scissors/README.md

-# sinatra-rock-paper-scissors
+# Rock, Paper, Scissors in Sinatra

-Simple "rock, paper, scissors" game using Sinatra and Haml
+Simple "rock, paper, scissors" game using Sinatra and Haml.